SanjayKumar-M/FrontEnd-Projects/README.md

    - Open a web browser and navigate to http://localhost:5000.
    - This will access the gateway service, which serves as the entry point to the application.

+`Important: Repeat the steps for all the services and configure the rabbitmq in your localhost `

 Feel free to customize this template to fit the specifics of your project and add more detailed instructions or information as needed!